Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 - Resolvers

 **Schema:**
-A schema is a collection of types.
-A type is a collection of fields.
-A field is a property of a type.
+GraphQl Schema describes the functionality available to the client applications that connect to it.

 **Query:**
-A Query is a type on a schema that defines the kind of operations that can be done to get data.
+A Query is a type on a schema that defines the kind of operations that can be done to read or fetch data.
+Queries represent the `GET` request.
-Creating a query involves adding fields to a query type, then creating resolvers for the fields

 **Resolvers:**
 They are functions that return values for fields that exist on types in a schema.